oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 A Trust Anchor or an Intermediate Entity that provides a `federation_resolve_endpoint` is regarded to be a Federation Resolver.

-This section extends the requirements specified in [@!OpenID.Registration, section 8.3] with the following statements:
+This section extends the requirements specified in [@!OpenID.Federation, section 8.3] with the following statements:

 A Federation Resolver **MAY** include Trust Marks that are not present in an Entity's Entity Configuration.
 It can do so by communicating directly with a Trust Mark Issuer.
 This functionality may be useful in cases when Trust Marks are being used a control mechanism within the federation and Entities within the federation are unaware of a particular Trust Mark type.

-The requirements for the resolve response `exp` Claim given in [@!OpenID.Registration, section 8.3.2] states that the validity of the response must not exceed the validities of the underlying Trust Chain and Trust Marks included.
+The requirements for the resolve response `exp` Claim given in [@!OpenID.Federation, section 8.3.2] states that the validity of the response must not exceed the validities of the underlying Trust Chain and Trust Marks included.
 If a Trust Mark instance for the Entity is being resolved is either expired, or has a validity that is shorter than the validity of the Trust Chain, it is **RECOMMENDED** that the resolver obtains a new Trust Mark instance for the Entity by calling the Trust Mark endpoint at the Trust Mark Issuer.

 By following this requirement, the Federation Resolver avoids issuing resolve responses with unnecessarily short validity periods.
 This reduces the frequency of resolve requests, as longer-lived responses are more amenable to caching by consuming parties.